-We have included activities which fit perfectly into these natural surroundings including: mountain biking down volcanoes, zip lining through the lush cloud forest, horseback riding through the Cotopaxi National Park and white water rafting through the Amazonian rainforest.
-The itinerary then moves onto the incomparable Galapagos Islands.
+We have included activities to help you explore these natural surroundings including: mountain biking down volcanoes, zip lining through the lush cloud forest, horseback riding through the Cotopaxi National Park and white water rafting through the Amazon Rainforest.
+The itinerary then moves on and into the incomparable Galapagos Islands.
 The world famous wildlife and award winning national parks need little introduction but surpass all expectations.

-You will spend four nights staying on the islands in specially designed eco friendly hotels whilst experiencing a range of activities including: snorkelling, mountain biking, hiking and the option to scuba dive amongst the stunning marine life in the area.
+You will spend four nights staying on the islands in specially designed eco-friendly hotels whilst experiencing a range of activities including: snorkeling, mountain biking, hiking and the option to scuba dive amongst the stunning marine life in the area.